MG Ireland Tour 2019 25th Apr - 29th Apr 2019From £645.00 per person

-Depart in the morning from Holyhead to Dublin (routes from Cairnryan to Belfast also available).
-Once in Ireland we drive north to Ballymena, County Antrim.
-The 4-star Galgorm Resort and Spa will be our home enabling us to explore the Causeway Coast.
-An informal welcome barbecue has been arranged in the evening within the hotel’s riverside grounds.
+Depart in the morning from Holyhead to Dublin (routes from Fishguard to Rosslare are also available).
+Once in Ireland we drive south to Castlemartyr in County Cork.
+The 5-star Castlemaryr Resort will be our base for exploring the area.
+An informal welcome BBQ/buffet has been arranged in the evening within the hotel’s grounds.

 The first of our drives takes us to Fota House and gardens.
 A guided tour of this 19th century stately home will show some exquisite plasterwork and well-preserved paintings as well as telling a story of life as a servant or member of the gentry when the house was privately owned.
 As well as the house you will be able to tour the Victorian working garden and wander the grounds of the arboretum.
 From Fota House it is a short drive to the town of Cobh; the last stopping point of the Titanic.
 Here you can either immerse yourself in the excellent museums, stretch your legs and climb the hill to the cathedral or join a boat trip to visit Spike Island in Cork Harbour.